-- Assessment for learning in reading lessons

 - Little Wandle Phonics Tracker

-- Little Wandle Rapid Catch Up assessment

 - Phonics screening check

 - Listening to pupils' independent reading

 - NTS assessments in reading from year 1 (summer term) to year 6

 - Monitoring of progress on Accelerated Reader

-• National statutory assessments
+- National statutory assessments

-The progress of pupils in reading is monitored at least three times per year and pupils working below age related expectation are identified.
+The progress of pupils in reading is monitored at least three times per year and the bottom 20% of readers in each year groups is identified.
 A programme of intervention is then put into place to allow these children to make accelerated progress in reading.